 Lawmakers Call For Rejection Of Most Of CL&P Rate Hike Request

 CL&P Says Five Storms Cost $462.3 Million; Company Asks To Recover $414 MillionConnecticut Light and Power says the five major storms the last two years have cost it $462.4 million dollars -- and it is asking permission to pass $414 million of that on to ratepayers starting in December of next year.

 CL&P, IBEW Reach Tentative AgreementCL&P and the IBEW have reached a tentative contract agreement covering about 1,200 workers

 Selectman Proposes Generator-Purchase Program Ridgefield's first selectman is asking Connecticut's largest utility to help state residents buy small generators to keep the power on during major storms.

-Connecticut's largest utility is handling large-scale power outages following Superstorm Sandy as it did after last year's destructive autumn snow storm in nearly every way but one: no restoration projections.
+No Projection On Power Restoration Connecticut's largest utility is handling large-scale power outages following Superstorm Sandy as it did after last year's destructive autumn snow storm in nearly every way but one: no restoration projections.

-Connecticut Light & Power's unionized linemen rallied at the State Capitol over what they say are inadequate staffing levels.
+Union Linemen Critical Of CL&P Staffing Connecticut Light & Power's unionized linemen rallied at the State Capitol over what they say are inadequate staffing levels.